 A. HDOA will work with licensees to facilitate the receipt of approved genetics at the licensees’ cost.
-Amounts of seed granted, if requested from HDOA’s seed on hand, will be determined by availability.
+Amounts of seed granted, if requested from HDOA’s seed on hand, will be determined by availability and demand.

 - Q. Can a licensed grower sell the seed to someone else?

 A. A licensed grower in Hawaii’s program can produce and sell viable seed from approved genetics to another licensed grower in Hawaii’s program, provided that they comply with seed distribution/labelling laws, intellectual property rights, and any other applicable laws.

 https://hdoa.hawaii.gov/pi/ppc/cm/ – Seed law information in 4th paragraph of the Chemical/Mechanical Control Section page.